Stay right here for our final news roundup and information overload.

 I'm not going to play one on the radio, but that's what they believe.

-They'll make strong arguments on their on on their side.
+They'll make strong arguments on their side.

-Uh and I know this is something you're way into more than I am.
+And I know this is something you're way into more than I am.

-But he'll be on Hannity tonight, so that's why I'm playing this.
+So that's why I'm playing this.

-He believes the CIA was responsible for his uncle, former president John F. Kennedy, and his assassination.
+He believes the CIA was responsible for his uncle, former President John F. Kennedy, and his assassination.

 This is what he said.